Aerial View Localization with Reinforcement Learning: Towards Emulating Search-and-Rescue: Supplementary Material

-\textbf{Dataset details.} As described in the main paper, \emph{Massachusetts Buildings} is used as the main dataset for model development and evaluation.
-There are 832 different search areas in training (70\%), 178 in validation (15\%), and 178 in testing (15\%).
-Since top-right and left-right flipping of search areas is performed during training, and since search a area of size $M \times N=5 \times 5$ has $25 \cdot 24$ different start-goal configurations, there are in total $832 \cdot 4 \cdot 25 \cdot 24 \approx 2 \cdot 10^6$ unique training configurations.
-As the various agents are trained for roughly 50k batches each, and since each batch consists of 64 episodes, this amounts to $3.2 \cdot 10^6$ training episodes. \\ \\ During evaluation, one randomly generated but fixed configuration of each start-to-goal distance is used per search area, which results in 712 fixed validation and test configurations, respectively, in the $5 \times 5$ setting ($4 \cdot 178 = 172$).
-Similarly, when evaluating on the \emph{Dubai} dataset \cite{dubai}, there are 196 search areas and thus 784 fixed evaluation configurations. \\ \\ \textbf{More details about the patch embedder and segmentation unit.} Before training the rest of \airloc{} with reinforcement learning, the patch embedder is pretrained on the training set of \emph{Massachusetts Buildings} using the categorical cross-entropy loss.
+Pretraining backbone vision components is common in RL setups, since it often yields a higher end performance \citep{sax2018mid,visionPretrain,wang2022vrl3,xiao2022masked,yadav2022offline}.
+Before training the rest of \airloc{} with reinforcement learning, the patch embedder is therefore pretrained (in the same self-supervised fashion as \cite{doerch}) on the training set of \emph{Massachusetts Buildings} (or on \emph{xBD-pre}, depending on which experiment is considered) using the categorical cross-entropy loss.
 This loss is computed using the 8-dimensional patch embedder prediction and a one hot encoding of the true goal direction relative to the start location (recall that during this pretraining stage, the start and goal are assumed to be adjacent).
-The Adam optimizer \cite{kingma2014adam} with batches of 256 pairs of image patches (start and goal) and a learning rate of $10^{-3}$ is used during this pretraining phase. \\ \\ For the segmentation unit, we use and adapt the U-net model for biomedical segmentation applications \cite{UNet}.
+The Adam optimizer \citep{kingma2014adam} with batches of 256 pairs of image patches (start and goal) and a learning rate of $10^{-3}$ is used during this pretraining phase. \\ \\ For the segmentation unit, we use and adapt the U-net model for biomedical segmentation applications \citep{UNet}.
 A publicly available implementation of this U-net\footnote{\url{https://github.com/milesial/Pytorch-UNet}} is used as a starting point.
 However, since the patches (partial glimpses of the search area) are smaller than in the original U-net, the network structure is altered.
 This altered network consist of four downsampling convolutional blocks, which reduce the spatial dimensions of the input into a $3 \times 3 \times 64$ embedding.
 Then, four upsampling convolutional blocks are used to recreate the spatial dimension of the input patch (thus the segmentation unit outputs a binary $48 \times 48 \times 1$ building segmentation mask, although in general the segmentation unit could obviously include more classes as well).
-The segmentation network is pretrained on the training set of \emph{Massachusetts Buildings} using a cross-entropy loss with Adam, batch size 128, and learning rate $10^{-4}$, and is kept frozen when training the rest of \airloc{}. \\ \\ \textbf{Description of the human performance evaluation.} To compare the performance of \airloc{} with a human operator in a similar setting, a game version of the task was developed.
-For fair comparisons, this game was designed to resemble how \airloc{} perceives the search area.
-Therefore, in addition to receiving the current and goal patches, the human operator is also aware of the borders of the search area, and knows the current position as well as the history of all previously visited positions within the confined area -- see \Figure{fig:HumanGame}.
-In fact, the human operator can even see all the previously visited patches, while this information is not provided to AiRLoc.
-We decided to provide humans with this additional information as they have not been trained for the task at hand.
-Based on this input, the human operator can move to any of the eight adjacent patches.
-The movement is selected by clicking with a mouse cursor on one of the eight dark squares surrounding the current location in the \emph{Player Area}, shown on the left in \Figure{fig:HumanGame}.
-The game ends either when the movement budget $T=10$ is exhausted or when the player moves into the goal location.
+The segmentation network is pretrained on the training set of \emph{Massachusetts Buildings} using a cross-entropy loss with Adam, batch size 128, and learning rate $10^{-4}$, and is kept frozen when training the rest of \airloc{}.